moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 ## Comparison of Existing Specifications

+** Additional details for this comparison could usefully be added here. **

 * Some drafts attempt to use existing payloads of RTP, RTCP, and SDP, while others do not.
 * Some use QUIC Datagram frames, while others use QUIC streams.
 * All drafts take differing approaches to flow/stream identification and management.
 Some address congestion control and others just defer this to QUIC to handle.
 * Some drafts specify ALPN identification, while others do not.

-## Moving Beyond "RTP over QUIC".

-It's worth noting that work on "RTP over QUIC" is being considered in the AVTCORE working group at this time, although no proposals have been adopted by the working group.

-Although some of the use cases described in {{overallusecases}} came out of "RTP over QUIC" proposals, they are worth considering for MOQ, and may be especially relevant to MOQ, depending on whether "RTP over QUIC' requires major changes to RTP and RTCP, in order to meet the requirements arising out of those use cases.

 # Use Cases Informing This Proposal {#overallusecases}

 Our goal in this section is to understand the range of use cases that have been proposed for "Media Over QUIC".

+Although some of the use cases described in this section came out of "RTP over QUIC" proposals, they are worth considering in the broader "Media Over QUIC" context, and may be especially relevant to MOQ, depending on whether "RTP over QUIC" requires major changes to RTP and RTCP, in order to meet the requirements arising out of the corresponding use cases.

 An early draft in the "media over QUIC" space,
 {{I-D.draft-rtpfolks-quic-rtp-over-quic}}, defined several key use cases.
 Some of the